 - Take pictures or video at the scene of the accident of everything you see, and get contact information for everyone involved, if you can do so safely (often, this isn’t possible, and that’s ok);

 - Save your wrecked bike, the clothes and helmet you were wearing, and any other items that got damaged in the accident; all of these might provide crucial evidence in your case; and

 - As discussed above, do not agree to any payment from anyone at fault or their insurance companies.

 - Finally, contact an experienced Atlantic City bicycle accident injury lawyer at the Levin Firm as soon as you can after your wreck to learn about your legal rights and to get started securing the compensation you need and deserve.

 If a Bike Accident Injured You, Contact an Experienced Atlantic City Bike Accident Lawyer Today

 The skilled legal team at The Levin Firm in Atlantic City understands the trauma that bike accidents can cause, and we’re here to help.
-Our experienced bicycle accident attorneys have the skill, knowledge, and commitment to aggressively advocate for your claim’s best possible outcome, so please contact our office online or call us at (215) 825-5183 or a free consultation about a possible bicycle accident case today.
+Our Atlantic City personal injury attorneys have the skill, knowledge, and commitment to aggressively advocate for your claim’s best possible outcome, so please contact our office online or call us at (215) 825-5183 or a free consultation about a possible bicycle accident case today.